Dancehall Origins promotes and supports dancers, teachers and performers from Jamaica to share their practice in the UK.

 Save the date and don’t miss the opportunity to learn from top artists direct from Jamaica, here in the UK.

 Further details announced soon.

-Across our first two events in October 2016 and March 2017, Dancehall Origins has been honoured to invite four world renowned artists from Jamaica to lead workshops and lectures here in the UK.
+Since our first event in October 2016, Dancehall Origins has been honoured to invite five world renowned artists from Jamaica to lead workshops and lectures here in the UK.